Micky261/3D-Model-Manager-Slim-Backend/README.md

 The frontend and backend are completely separated and shall work independently, which means that you should be able to set up a frontend yourself and use any available 3D Model Manager API available.
 (CORS and CSRF-protection not fully developed yet!)

+## Importer
+### Thingiverse
+Register an app on [Thingiverse](https://www.thingiverse.com/apps/create).
+After the creation you will get an App Token, which needs to be put into the `app-config.json` file.

+Please note that this app token is for your personal use (testing/development).
+Logging in with the API is not possible yet.<br />
+It works, because only read-only API endpoints are used.

 ## Developer setup
 ### Dependencies
 Check out the repository and in the root directory install all dependencies with